justinprogdev/CSharpMentoring/Project1/readme_project1.md

+# Questions or wanna contact me?
+<a href='https://github.com/justinprogdev/CSharpMentoring/discussions/1'>Ping me here!</a>
-#Hello World!
+# Hello World!
-Yes, I know you told me you've seen this before.
+Yes, I know you've probably seen this before.
 But I have to show you the **Console Application**.

 ## The Console Application is the black terminal window that runs most programs behind the scenes (yes even websites, desktop apps and more).
 This basic tutorial will show you how to create one in Visual Studio.